-Despite having a miserable time, culminating in an unsuccessful attempt to join the Post Office, I completed nearly 3 years of Sixth Form.
+Despite having a miserable time, culminating in an unsuccessful attempt to join the Post Office, I completed 3 years of Sixth Form.
+Age 19.
+Oldest pupil at school.
+I could finally get-the-hell-out-of-there.

 Careerwise, I was clueless.
-Better to go into to higher education.
-Decide on a career later.
-In terms of subject, I applied to courses that were general enough to keep my options open.
+I applied to higher education courses that were general in nature.
+To keep my options open.
 That was the theory at least.

-A teacher read my A Level results over the phone.
-They were bad, as expected.
-Very bad.
-My grades wouldn’t allow me to take up any of my offers.
-Instead I’d go into clearing.
+A teacher read my A-Level results over the phone.
+They were very bad.
+Worse than expected.
+I didn’t meet the requirements of any of my offers.
+My only option was to go into Clearing.
 The bargain basement of higher education.
-Like a Mark and Spencer underwear sale, you set aside your dignity, roll up your sleeves and rummage around looking for something that near-enough fits.
-These are the undersubscribed courses higher education institutions need to fill.
+Like a Mark and Spencer underwear sale, you set aside your dignity, roll up your sleeves and rummage around in the leftovers.
+Looking for something that near-enough fits.
+Undersubscribed courses higher education institutions need to fill.

-I accepted a place on a Higher National Diploma in Public Administration.
-A 2-year course that was a gateway to starting a degree.
-It was at Leicester…
+I staked my future on the uninspiring Higher National Diploma in Public Administration.
+A 2-year course at Leicester…

 This had a downside too.
 Wearing a sling is usually for a temporary injury.
-A broken wrist or collar bone.
-Breaking the news that my injury is permanent left them stunned.
-Not knowing what to say.
-Tumbleweed rolled passed.
+A broken wrist or collarbone.
+Breaking the news that my injury is permanently left them stunned.
+Speechless.
+Cue tumbleweed.

 More positively, I was able to incorporate the sling into my outfit for the sponsored-3-legged-fancy-dress-pub-crawl.
 I was a bloodied patient helped along by my friend Alice, dressed as a nurse.
 We made the pages of the local newspaper, The Leicester Mercury.

-The front doors of the terraced houses opened onto the pavement.
 There was nowhere to hide.
-Graham knocked on the door of the nearest house, pretending we knew the occupants.
+Graham knocked on the door of the nearest house.
+Pretending we knew the occupants.
 ‘You don’t know anyone there!’
+One of them grunted.
 These gorillas were smarter than they looked.

-One of the men lurched forward.
+One lunged forward.
 Knocking Graham to the ground with a punch to the face.
-Blood poured down his top lip and chin.
-Horrified, I grabbed the back of his collar, pulling him to his feet.
+Blood poured down his chin.
+Panicked, I grabbed the back of his collar and pulled him to his feet.
 ‘Fucking run Graham!’
 I screamed.
 We did.
 As fast as we could.

-Three of the men gave up the chase quickly.
-The younger, fourth man was more determined.
-He pursued us for a few hundred meters.
+We were easily too fast for three of them.
+The youngest was more determined.
+He chased us for a few hundred meters.
 He was fast but couldn’t catch us.
-We were fueled by adrenalin and fear.
+Fueled by adrenaline and fear.

 A casual observer would have been impressed with my rehabilitation.
 Only a few years earlier I’d had two broken legs.
-The speed at which I ran, terrified, from my assailants was a tribute to the physiotherapists.
+My speed was a tribute to the physiotherapists.

 I never fell in love with Leicester but I had a great time, with many boozy nights.
 More importantly, I made enduring friendships that are still with me today.
 Together we’ve experienced travel, buying houses, weddings, divorces, births and too many bereavements.
 Good and bad, these are precious times that can be traced back to the arbitrary choice I made in the academic bargain basement.

 This post is part of a series.
 Want to catch up?
-Go to Part 1: A Sudden Blinding Flash
+Go to A Sudden Blinding Flash – the night I was hit by a car